Mailtrain-org/mailtrain/docs/README.md

 ![](http://mailtrain.org/mailtrain.png)

-FIXME: The info below needs to be updated !!!
+# FIXME: The info below needs to be updated to v2 !!!

 ## Features